rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 ## 24-Set Wake up Call

 Create a Wakeup call on the reservation.
-Ensure you change the dates within the payload

 1. Check whether Wakeup call Opera Control is active
 2. Create a Wakeup call on the reservation.